Smileybob72801/WeatherBlazor/README.md

 # WeatherBlazor

-**WeatherBlazor** is a simple Blazor WebAssembly app that provides real-time weather information, forecasts, and weather alerts using data from the National Weather Service.
+**WeatherBlazor** is a Blazor WebAssembly app that provides real-time weather information, forecasts, and weather alerts using data from the National Weather Service.

 ## Features